“The folds of Bolivia’s beauty – and its contradictions and struggles — defy a story line.” — Our thoughts in Bolivia, First Impressions

 We admit it – we are the worst bloggers.
 Many wrote their Thanksgiving posts a week or two before turkey day while others prepared something to publish on the day itself.

 We intended – we really did – to publish a reflection yesterday, but life took over and filled our day with a raft of experiences and emotions.

-The Bolivian Salt Flats.
+Last Updated on April 20, 2018 by The Bolivian Salt Flats.
 If you haven’t already been to the Salar de Uyuni in Bolivia, put it on your bucket list.
-Vast, stunning, barren, surreal — and a stark, beautiful reminder of how small we humans are, particularly in … Continue Reading
+Vast, stunning, barren, surreal — and a stark, beautiful reminder of … Continue Reading

-The folds of Bolivia’s beauty – and its contradictions and struggles — defy a story line.
-It seems that every time we turn a corner, another piece of data in the form of an observation or conversation presents itself.
-Along … Continue Reading
+Last Updated on February 18, 2018 by Audrey Scott The folds of Bolivia’s beauty – and its contradictions and struggles — defy a story line.
+It seems that every time we turn a corner, another piece of data in the … Continue Reading